FelixOnline/v2/content/articles/2016-6-17-its-harder-to-get-into-imperial-if-youre-black.md

 If it’s the parts of their applications that aren’t from predicted grades that are letting disadvantaged students down, college may need to change its enrolment process to account for schools not giving their students the best advice on applying, in order to really level the playing field.
 Otherwise, college will continue to inadvertently not offer places to the best students, discounting the benefits of their background.

-Last year, David Cameron announced that UCAS applications were going name\-blind from 2017 in an attempt to remove some unconscious bias on the part of universities.
+Last year, David Cameron announced that UCAS applications were going name-blind from 2017 in an attempt to remove some unconscious bias on the part of universities.
 UCAS says ethnic minority applicants are up since 2006, but that it is keen to increase “participation from disadvantaged groups”.